Body-Based

 Within the ShiftGrit Core Method™

 Sometimes a limiting belief does not announce itself as a thought at all.
-It lands as a tight chest, a held breath, or a wave of tension that makes a person want to flee, numb out, or shut down, and that physical pull is often what keeps a loop turning.
-Somatic therapy meets that need directly, giving a client a way to stay with the sensation rather than escape it and helping the body settle.
-The central, structured course of treatment a client moves through is the full ShiftGrit Core Method™, which works to reach and recondition the belief sitting beneath a pattern through Pattern Theory™ and the way our clinicians deliver it.
-Somatic therapy sits alongside that work as a support rather than a stand-in.
-Our clinicians may bring it in selectively to extend what the Core Method™ is already doing, never to take its place.
-By steadying the body, it does not rewrite the belief on its own, but it widens the room a client has to stay present, so the belief underneath becomes easier to reach and recondition through the Method.
+It lands as a tight chest, a held breath, or a wave of tension that makes a person want to flee, numb out, or shut down, and that physical pull can be part of what keeps a loop turning.
+Somatic therapy is an evidence-based approach that attends to that level directly, treating sensation, breath, posture, and nervous-system arousal as real material to work with, so a client has a way to stay with what the body is doing rather than escape it.
+The central, structured course of treatment a client moves through is the full ShiftGrit Core Method™, our evidence-informed work designed to reach and gently rework the belief sitting beneath a pattern, through Pattern Theory™ and the way our clinicians deliver it.
+Think of somatic therapy as steadying the ground a client is standing on while that work goes on.
+A clinician may draw on it alongside the Core Method™ to help a nervous system that is bracing find a little more room, so a person can stay present with the belief rather than be carried off by the body's alarm.
+The two are meant to work together.
+The Core Method™ aims to address the belief itself, and somatic therapy is intended to make the body a steadier place from which that reaching becomes more possible.

 Illustrative example

 Picture a client whose pattern is built around the limiting belief "I am in danger."
 When a certain topic comes up, it does not arrive as a thought; it shows up as a tightening chest and a held breath, and the pull is to change the subject or go numb.
-Here a clinician may use gentle body awareness to help the client notice that tension rise and settle, widening the space in which they can stay present.
-That steadiness does not change the belief by itself; it makes the body calm enough that the belief underneath can be reached and reconditioned.
+Here a clinician may use gentle body awareness to help the client notice that tension rise and then ease, giving them a little more room to stay present.
+As the body settles, the aim is for the belief underneath to become easier to stay with and to address through the Core Method™.

 Based on: Brom, D., Stokar, Y., Lawi, C., Nuriel-Porat, V., Ziv, Y., Lerner, K., & Ross, G. (2017).
 Somatic Experiencing for Posttraumatic Stress Disorder: A Randomized Controlled Outcome Study.
 Journal of Traumatic Stress, 30(3), 304-312.
 DOI: 10.1002/jts.22189 (PMID 28585761). [source]